enpitut2017/MegumiKato_android/README.md

-The application name is undefined.
+Android project (app name is undefined) by team MegumiKato.
 ====

-Overview

-## Description
 We are developing this application for our course (enPiT) in University of Tsukuba.
 Our project's goal is making a device which prevents the user's bicycle from theft.

+## Description
+Writing.

 ## Demo
+Writing.

 ## VS.
+Writing.

 ## Requirement
+Writing.

 ## Usage
+Writing.

 ## Install

-## Contribution

-## Licence
+Clone this repository and open this project with Android Studio.

 ## Author
 [ToshiyukiAndo](https://github.com/)